thethunderturner/filament/docs/01-introduction/02-installation.md

 </div>

 <div
     x-show="package === 'components'"
     x-data="{ laravelProject: 'new' }"
     x-cloak
 >

 ## Installing the individual components

-To start with, you need to install the Filament components you'd like to use with Composer:
+First, install the Filament components you want to use with Composer:

 ```bash
 composer require